isaaczst/isaaczst_git/pages/Inverse optimal control for deterministic continuous-time nonlinear systems.md

 	- This method shares the motivation of Abbeel and Ng, and works by minimizing a regularized risk function using an incremental subgradient method.
 	- This method contributed to a framework which mimics human driving of an autonomous mobile robot in complex off-road terrain
 - The method of Mombaur, et al. which we will call bilevel inverse optimal control [3].
-	- This work is motivated by the problem of generating humanoid robot behaviorwhich is similar to natural human motion.
+	- This work is motivated by the problem of generating humanoid robot behavior which is similar to natural human motion.
 This method works by minimizing the sum squared error between predicted and observed trajectories.
 This method is applied to develop a model of human goal-oriented